 The project’s objective is to provide scholarships for twelve young men and women from rural community schools in Lukulu and Mitete District, to attend the Mongu College of Education Teachers College to be trained as primary school teachers.
 It is imperative that teachers are trained adequately if the students they teach are to grow, learn and flourish.

 - Children in community schools will be better educated in literacy and numeracy.

-- The community schools will prepare primary school children with the academic background to enter secondary schools and ultimately be equipped to contribute to the development of Zambia.
+- The community schools will prepare primary school children with the academic background to enter secondary school.

-- Previous projects saw all six qualified graduates return to community schools in the Lukulu/Mitete Districts.
+- Six qualified graduates have returned to teach in community schools in the Lukulu, Mitete Districts.